AdaCore Security Policy

 This policy, and all cybersecurity efforts, protect AdaCore's data, products, and customers, with particular focus on the following risks:

-• Financial losses: Cybersecurity breaches can lead to substantial financial losses, including legal fees, incident response, data recovery, and compensation to affected parties.
+- Financial losses: Cybersecurity breaches can lead to substantial financial losses, including legal fees, incident response costs, data recovery costs, and/or compensation to affected parties.

-• Operational disruptions: Cyberattacks may disrupt critical services, affecting business operations and causing economic losses.
+- Operational disruptions: CCyberattacks may disrupt critical services, affecting business operations and causing financial losses.

 Assets management

-Although only data identified as confidential and code submitted as part of a support request are considered confidential under the terms of our agreements with customers, our policy is to nevertheless treat all significant data from customers as if it were confidential unless it’s clear that it’s not.
-Data is stored on AdaCore servers hosted at an Equinix data center in France, on cloud systems controlled by AdaCore, on AWS and Google Cloud, and on some trusted third-party services such as Salesforce and ServiceNow.
+While only customer data explicitly classified as confidential and support request code are contractually considered confidential, AdaCore's policy is to treat all significant customer data as confidential unless clearly indicated otherwise.
+This data is stored on AdaCore-controlled servers in an Equinix data center in France, on AdaCore's cloud systems, on AWS and Google Cloud, and on trusted third-party services like Salesforce and ServiceNow.

 See Third Party Services Storing Customer Confidential Information for the list of third-party services.